Helen M. Martin: Years at the University of Michigan

 During a survey conducted by the University of Michigan in 1924, Martin said her fondest memories were during: “the old Country Fairs; our Junior Girls Play… the suspense of the mid-year exams; my first ‘Grainers”; the star riot, and how the upstate papers exaggerated it; the dedication of Memorial Hall; the senior law parties; Michigamua, etc.; etc.; etc.... parties.”

 In this survey, Martin also expressed great admiration for University President, James B. Angell.
 She admired Angell’s affection and his incredible memory.
 Martin’s favorite moment with Angell was “the snowy winter morning when President Angell stopped me and called me by name- how did he ever know the name of obscure me.”

 Career

 After receiving her master's degree, Martin worked for several oil companies.
-She then became a state geologist in the Geological Survey Division of the Michigan Department of Conservation.
+She then began working as a geologist in the Geological Survey Division of the Michigan Department of Conservation.
 Martin retired on December 1, 1958.

 Martin's research was focused on the conservation of natural resources in Michigan.
 Her work includes the compilation of the centennial geological map of Michigan in 1936 and the surface formation map of Michigan in 1955.
 These maps continue to help industry further mineral resource extraction in the state.
 Martin also conducted geological surveys of over 13 counties across Michigan.